-To resize a spreadhseet column: Place the cursor over the right-hand edge of the column header.
+To resize a spreadsheet column: Place the cursor over the right-hand edge of the column header.
 The cursor will change to a double-ended arrow.
 Click and drag to resize the column.

-To move a spreasheet column: Click and drag on the column header.
+To move a spreadsheet column: Click and drag on the column header.

 To hide a spreadsheet column: Right-click on the column header, and choose Hide.

-To show a hidden spreadhseet column: Right-click on a column header, and choose the name of the column from the menu.
+To show a hidden spreadsheet column: Right-click on a column header, and choose the name of the column from the menu.